OpenWebAdvocacy/website/src/posts/apples-browser-engine-ban-persists-even-under-the-dma.md

 > iMessage on Android would simply serve to remove \[an\] obstacle to iPhone families giving their kids Android phones ... moving iMessage to Android will hurt us more than help us, this email illustrates why.
 > <cite>[Craig Federighi - Apple's Senior Vice President of Software Engineering](https://www.theverge.com/2021/4/9/22375128/apple-imessage-android-ecosystem-lock-in-epic-games-filings-app-store-dispute)</cite>

 Apple has also long been concerned that the web could be a threat to its app store.
-In 2011, Philip Schiller internally sent an email to Eddie Cue to discuss the threat of HTML5 to the Apple App Store titled **“HTML5 poses a threat to both Flash and the App Store”**.
+In 2011, Philip Schiller internally sent an email to Eddie Cue to discuss the threat of HTML5 to the Apple App Store titled **"HTML5 poses a threat to both Flash and the App Store"**.

 > Food for thought: Do we think our 30/70% split will last forever?
 While I am a staunch supporter of the 30/70% split and keeping it simple and consistent across our stores, I don't think 30/70 will last unchanged forever.
 I think someday we will see a challenge from another platform or a web based solution to want to adjust our model
 > <cite>[Internal Apple Emails](https://www.patentlyapple.com/2021/05/in-the-epic-vs-apple-trial-today-epic-revealed-apple-memos-discussing-whether-the-70-30-split-with-developers-would-stand.html)<br>(emphasis added)</cite>